apache/kylin/website/_docs23/tutorial/web.md

 ![](/images/tutorial/1.5/Kylin-Web-Tutorial/1 login.png)

 ## 2. Sync Hive Table into Kylin
 Although Kylin will using SQL as query interface and leverage Hive metadata, kylin will not enable user to query all hive tables since it's a pre-build OLAP (MOLAP) system so far.
-To enable Table in Kylin, it will be easy to using "Sync" function to sync up tables from Hive.
+To enable Table in Kylin, use "Sync" function to sync up hive table metadata to Kylin.

 ![](/images/tutorial/1.5/Kylin-Web-Tutorial/2 tables.png)

 ## 3. Kylin OLAP Cube
-Kylin's OLAP Cubes are pre-calculation datasets from star schema tables, Here's the web interface for user to explore, manage all cubes.
+Kylin's OLAP Cubes are pre-calculation datasets from star/snowflake schema tables, Here's the web interface for user to explore, manage all cubes.
 Go to `Model` menu, it will list all cubes available in system.

 ![](/images/tutorial/1.5/Kylin-Web-Tutorial/3 cubes.png)